-Located on the peninsula of the Cap d'Antibes, the Garoupe Plateau is 75m at its highest point.
+Located on the Cap d'Antibes peninsula, the Garoupe Plateau is 75m at its highest point.

-You can access the plateau either by the road, or by the Calvaire path (literally terrible ordeal path), and you can find on it a lighthouse, a semaphore line of the Navy, the Garoupe chapel, and a small oratory imagined by Raymond Peynet called "Notre Dame des Amoureux protégeant les foyers".
+You can access the plateau - either by road or by the path "Chemin du Calvaire".
+It has a lighthouse, a French navy semaphore line, a chapel, and a small oratory designed by Raymond Peynet called "Notre Dame des Amoureux protégeant les foyers".

-In this place of a rare serenity and tranquility, you will find a small café, le Bistrot du Curé, that will serve you all the local and french specialities (pan bagnat, pissaladière, cheese, foie gras, oysters...) under the shadow cast by the branches of the pine-trees.
+In this serene environment, a small café, le Bistrot du Curé, serves local specialities (pan bagnat, pissaladière) and French specialities (cheeses, foie gras, cold meats, oysters...) in the shade of the pine-trees.

-When the sky is clear, you can see everything from Italia to the Camarat Cap, with the snowy heights of the Alps in the north.
+In clear weather, you can see everything from Italy to Cap Camarat and the snowy heights of the Alps to the north.
 You can even see Corsica if you are up early in the morning.

 The lighthouse is at the top of the plateau, reaching 103m at its highest point.
-With a light intensity higher than 2.300.000 candelas, it is one the most powerful lighthouse of the mediterranean coast.
-Its light-beam can reach up to 60km at sea, and even a 100 for planes.
-Unfortunately it's closed to visit.
+With a light intensity of over 2,300,000 candelas, it is one the most powerful lighthouses on the Mediterranean coast.
+Its beam reaches up to 60km at sea, and as much as 100km from the air.
+Unfortunately it is no longer open to visitors.

-At its base is located the Notre-Dame-de-la-Garoupe Chapel which host a lot of sailors ex-voto.
-After a restoration that lasts two years, the Garoupe Chapel, labeled as a historical monument and a consecrated place of worship, has reopened its door to visitors.
+At its base is the Notre-Dame-de-la-Garoupe chapel with large numbers of votive offerings from sailors.
+After restorations lasting two years, the Garoupe chapel, a listed building and still a consecrated place of worship, reopened its doors to visitors.

-Below, the Garoupe green oak trees forest, property of Littoral Conservatory, spreads around 9 hectares (22 acres).
-The forest is open to visitors all year long.
+Further down the Garoupe green oak forest, property of Conservatoir du Littoral, spreads over 9 hectares (22 acres).
+The forest is open to visitors all year round.

-For the sport addicts, the ''Calvaire Antibois'' (litteraly Antibes terrible ordeal) is scheduled every year at spring.
-From the Ponteil parking lot, this 10km (6.2 miles) run run along the coast to the south of the Cap and then go twice through the Garoupe plateau (by the road and by the path), to end back at the beginning.
+For sports addicts, the ''Calvaire Antibois'' (litterally Antibes ordeal) is scheduled every year in spring.
+From the Ponteil car park, this 10km (6.2 miles) run goes along the coast to the south of the Cap and then over the Garoupe plateau twice (by the road and by the path), to arrive back at the beginning.
 Thus the name.